 ARCHITECTURE | PEOPLE WATCHING | ART | BUTTER | STROLLING | FASHION

 EXPAND THE LEGEND ON MY MAP FOR A Flexible Paris-in-a-week ITINERARY

 I often get the question "Natasha, I've only got 3 days in Paris, what should I do?".
 While this is difficult to answer, because Paris appeals to different people for different reasons, below are some of my favourite highlights.

 Also note that my above map and itineraries includes:

 Three days of highlights - this is a great walking map for first timers

 Day trips - you may be wondering about Versailles and other day trips from Paris.
 My map mentions a few with some tips.
-If you’ve got more time consider driving a few hours to The Loire Valley.
+If you’ve got more time consider driving visiting The Loire Valley.
 There you’ll be surrounded by the most incredible chateaux.
 Check out my guide to the Loire Valley here.

-Off-the-beaten-path - if you’ve been to Paris before and seen the main highlights.
+Off-the-beaten-path - if you’ve been to Paris before and seen the main sights.
 I’ve included a few sections on places that are less mentioned.